Absci to Participate in the 40th Annual J.P. Morgan Healthcare Conference

-VANCOUVER, Wash., Dec.
-29, 2021 (GLOBE NEWSWIRE) -- Absci Corporation (Nasdaq: ABSI), the drug and target discovery company harnessing deep learning AI and synthetic biology to expand the therapeutic potential of proteins, today announced the company will be participating virtually in the upcoming 40th Annual J.P.
+VANCOUVER, Wash., Jan.
+05, 2022 (GLOBE NEWSWIRE) -- Absci Corporation ( ABSI), the drug and target discovery company harnessing deep learning AI and synthetic biology to expand the therapeutic potential of proteins, today announced the company will be participating virtually in the upcoming 40th Annual J.P.
 Morgan Healthcare Conference.

-Absci’s management is scheduled to present on Monday, January 10th at 7:30 a.m.
-Pacific Time / 10:30 a.m.
+Absci’s management is scheduled to present on Monday, January 10th at 12:45 p.m.
+Pacific Time / 3:45 p.m.
 Eastern Time.
-Interested parties may access a live and archived webcast of the presentation on the “Investors” section of the company website via www.absci.com.
+This presentation time has been updated from a previous announcement and reflects the current schedule.
+Interested parties may access a live and archived webcast of the presentation on the “Investors” section of the company website viawww.absci.com.

 About Absci